Reactive Client Routing

 The router accepts a configuration object defining routes as pattern-to-handler mappings.

-Route handlers execute immediately when their pattern matches, typically updating a reactive signal that drives UI changes.
+Route handlers execute immediately when their pattern matches, typically updating reactive state that drives UI changes.

 import { router, navigate } from '@hellajs/router';